joe-niland/laravel-api-guide/Building-an-Application-with-Laravel.md

 We'll use generators to scaffold out our models, controllers, and views.

 This guide goes through the exact steps you need to do to implement this endpoint.
-As a reference I've included them in [laravel-api-sample](https://github.com/joe-niland/laravel-api-sample)
+As a reference I've included them in [laravel-api-sample](https://github.com/joe-niland/laravel-api-sample) (**coming soon**)

 But first we need to install a couple of packages: